 In summary, we presented a general and fully automatic algorithm to detect meaningful subsequences within periodic binary sequences.
-We apply it to select salient pieces of level lines in an image, showing good results on natural images.
+As a useful application, we used it to select salient pieces of level lines in an image.
+We have also shown that different saliency criteria can be used, such as contrast, regularity or a combination of both.
+In all cases the proposed algorithm exhibits good results on natural images.